crate/cratedb-prometheus-adapter/README.md

 ## Usage

-Create the following table in your Crate database:
+Create the following table in your CrateDB database:

 ```
 CREATE TABLE "metrics" (